diskerror/Pcre2/README.md

 The extension makefile has been tested on Debian 8 with PHP 5.6 and CentOS 6 with PHP 5.5.

+This current version (0.2.2) has been updated to work with PHP-CPP version 2 and the makefile has been updated to work with many of the various PHP configuration paths.

 ## Usage
 In PHP, the PCRE function:
 ```